particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 #### International Shipping Methods

-For international orders we only have DHL at this time.
+For international orders we only have USPS and DHL at this time.
 New shipping methods are being added frequently as we work with different partners and carriers.
+- USPS First-Class Package International Service - Delivery varies by destination.
+Can take up to 20 business days
-- DHL International - Usually delivered 3-4 business days
+- DHL Express - Usually is delivered in 1- 3 Business days if placed before 12pm PST

 We ship all our products from Indiana, but we have many distributors around the world (you can find a list of some our international distributors [here](https://www.particle.io/distributors).